Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Promises … in between

 Tell Ford’s president that unless he cancels plans to build a massive plant in Mexico, the auto company will face a 35 percent tax on cars imported into the United States.
 (Ford scrapped the plan in 2017 but then said it would build the cars in China.
-Ford then said in 2018 it would halt U.S. production of the Focus due to Trump’s trade war with China.
+Ford then said in 2018 it would halt U.S. production of the Focus because of Trump’s trade war with China.

 Bring back the steel industry to Pennsylvania and use American-made steel in all federal infrastructure projects.
 (Trump’s administration did expand the use of American steel, but not to the point where all steel used in infrastructure is American-made.
-Pennsylvania’s production was up slightly before the pandemic — albeit not a huge resurgence.)
+Pennsylvania’s production was up slightly before the pandemic — albeit it was not a huge resurgence.)

 Bring the coal industry back to life in the Appalachian Mountain region.
-(Mining and logging were up slightly early in the Trump administration but down since pandemic.
+(Mining and logging were up slightly early in the Trump administration but down since the pandemic.
 West Virginia, in particular, surged before the pandemic but has been hurt since then.

 Allow states to set their own minimum wage.
 (States were already doing this.)